 Best Baby Teether Toy

 The Mombella Elephant Teether comes with a removable leash to clip onto clothing, preventing it from falling onto a germy floor.
 This bonus accessory is one we appreciate, especially for babies who have yet to master the skill of holding objects.
 The teether's design is easy for little hands to hold, maneuver, and fits comfortably inside a baby's mouth.
 The textured tip is an ideal length for reaching teething aches and pains in the front and back, and the circular disc keeps baby from putting the teether too far inside their mouth.
 Plus, the elephant's legs can be additional biting points.

 Silicone can attract dust and hair, and we noticed small fibers sticking to the silicone during testing.
 However, we prefer silicone and think this drawback is minimal, considering the material's benefits.
 Cleaning the teether before and after each use can help reduce particles, plus this is a hygiene habit we encourage.
 Despite this drawback, we think this teether is a winner and recommend it to family and friends with teething babies.

 On a budget?
 Consider the Nuby Teethe-eez Teether.
 This product features a handle and a mouthpiece with several small, soft bristles (like a toothbrush) for babies to gnaw and massage sensitive gums.
 We think this silicone teether is soft, flexible, and easy to grip for baby.
-This product comes with a plastic carrying case, which we feel is helpful when carrying the teether around in a diaper bag without fear of dirt and grime.
+This product comes with a plastic case, which helps carry and protect the teether in a diaper bag without fear of dirt and grime.